samrocketman/jervis/CONTRIBUTING.md

 details how to contribute to Jervis in a way that is efficient and safe for everyone.

-# Contributor license agreement

-Paperwork sucks...
-But it helps to protect me (Sam Gleske), this project, and you.
-So please get it out of the way before submitting a pull request.
-See [legal fluff][legal].

 # Issue tracker

 [GitHub Issues][issues] is where I do all of my project planning.
 Feel free to